-Known as the green heart of Italy, Umbria and its forest laden landscape are nestled in the center of the country.
+Known as the green heart of Italy, Umbria and its forest-laden landscape are nestled in the center of the country.
 As the only Italian region lacking a coastline, Umbrian cuisine encompasses a plethora of vegetables, legumes, and meat-based dishes.
-Though Lake Trasimeno, the fourth largest lake in Italy, contributes plenty of freshwater fish and fertile soils for olive groves and farmland.
+Lake Trasimeno, the fourth largest lake in Italy, contributes plenty of freshwater fish and fertile soils for olive groves and farmland.
 As a tourist destination, Umbria has been overshadowed by neighboring Tuscany, Lazio, and Marche.
-Nevertheless, Umbrian cuisine inspires a growing number of adventurous foodies to discover regional culinary treasures year after year.
-With Cellar Tours, you can discover the region’s best Wine Estates, most charming towns, and delicious cuisine on an Umbrian Food & Wine Vacation.
+Nevertheless, Umbrian cuisine inspires many adventurous foodies to discover regional culinary treasures year after year.

 The Basics of Umbrian Cuisine